-The BoE may suspend a validation if:
+The KH-MA may suspend a validation if:

-- 1. there are well-founded indications that a certificate holder or CS is no longer in compliance with the requirements, and/or - 2. the KH-predicate or logo is not being used properly, and/or - 3. an annual (surveillance) audit report is not provided in time or does not satisfy quality requirements
+- 1. there are well-founded indications that a CS is no longer in compliance with the requirements, and/or - 2. the KH-predicate or logo is not being used properly

-Suspended parties may temporarily neither use the respective KH Logo nor make reference to the KH system, until the admission of the certificate or CS has been re-activated.
+Suspended parties may temporarily neither use the respective KH Logo nor make reference to the KH system, until the admission of the CS has been re-activated.

-2.5.3 Withdrawal
+2.5.2 Withdrawal

-The BoE may withdraw a validation if:
+The KH-MA may with draw a validation if:

-- 1. the BoE has been convinced by demonstrable factual evidence that the actual situation does not comply with the requirements of the certificate or CS, and/or - 2. minor CAR's are extended over the accorded period without proper justification, and/or - 3.
+- 1. the KH-MA has been convinced by demonstrable factual evidence that the actual situation does not comply with the requirements of the CS, and/or - 2.
 KH-conditions for conditional validation are not complied with within the set time frame.